 Mystery Dinner Ideas With Menu Items

-A mystery dinner's bare bones are this:
+First, let's nail down the basics.
+A mystery dinner's bare bones are the following:

 - The menu is known only to the hostess/host.
 You, the host or hostess, are the only one who knows what is on the menu.